 If the Social Security Administration (SSA) denied your disability claim, a Social Security disability lawyer in Charleston, SC is here to help.
 We can guide you through the appeals process and represent you in front of the Administrative Law Judge at your appeals hearing.

-For a free legal consultation with a personal injury lawyer serving Charleston, call 843-628-0100
+For a free legal consultation with a social security disability lawyer serving Charleston, call 843-628-0100

 The Two Social Security Disability Programs